Chris1221/impute/README.md

 # impute
-Phasing and imputation of multiple data sets
+### Phasing and imputation of multiple data sets

+For detailed information, please see the [wiki](https://github.com/Chris1221/impute/wiki) and select the particular data set you are interested in.

 ----------------------